Co-Chair: Karin Smyth MP, Labour, Bristol South

 Conservative, Stoke-on-Trent North

 Jonathan was elected at the Member of Parliament for Stoke-on-Trent North on 12th December 2019.
 He previously worked as a secondary school teacher in Birmingham.
 Jonathan was a Head of Year and was responsible for the achievement, behaviour and safety of over 250 students.
 He oversaw whole school attendance for Years 7 to 11 and was also the school trade union representative for the NASUWT.
-Jonathan says he is focused on ensuring that a world class education is provided for every child, whatever their background.
+Jonathan is focused on ensuring that a world class education is provided for every child.

 Jim McMahon MP